colinmollenhour/Cm_Diehard/README.md

     </DIEHARD_default>

 When using this method you must be sure that the block names match the corresponding blocks in the layout used for the cached response.
+Blocks can be added directly to the root of the layout handle, they do not need to be children of another block.

 ## "Ignoring" Dynamic Blocks